GitoriousLispBackup/eql/Qt_EQL_plugin/README.txt

 INTRO / DESCRIPTION
 ===================

-This is a very basic example of using EQL in a re-loadable Qt plugin.
+This is a very basic example of using EQL in a Qt plugin.
 So, if some 3rd party Qt application offers a way to integrate Qt plugins, you can use EQL for your plugin.

 We assume that the 3rd party application offers us a QWidget as a parent for our plugin.
-In this example it's a QDockWidget.
+In this example it's a QDockWidget, which is bound to eql:*qt-main* in Lisp.

-See also the function "set-data" in "ini.lisp": it shows a simple way for data exchange between the application and the plugin.
-It uses a dynamic Qt property, which can be accessed from both sides, since the property is added to the plugin parent widget of the application, *qt-main* in Lisp.